wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 version_mgmt:
 ---

+**Comments:**

+1. Even with decaying, it is still possible that the dictionary is fully utilized, and no entry can be evicted.
+In this case, how to insert new entries?
+Does not insertion simply fail?

 This paper proposes Dynamic Frequent Value Cache (DFVC), a compressed L1 cache design using a dynamically generated dictionary.
 The paper is motivated by the ineffectiveness of statically generated cache as proposed in earlier works.
 The paper proposes a dynamic dictionary scheme that enables low-cost dependency tracking between compressed data